iboB/picobench/README.md

 If you're using the library-provided `main` function, it will also handle the following command line arguments:
 * `--out-fmt=<txt|con|csv>` - sets the output report format to either full text, concise text or csv.
 * `--output=<filename>` - writes the output report to a given file
+* `--compare-results` - will compare results from benchmarks and trigger an error if they don't match.

 ### Misc